Jake Guentzel: Pittsburgh Penguins (2016–2024)

-In the 2019–20 season, Guentzel put up 20 goals and 43 points in 39 games for the Penguins, and was voted in to play in the 2020 NHL All-Star Game.
+In the 2019–20 season, Guentzel put up 20 goals and 23 assists for 43 points in 39 games for the Penguins, and was voted in to play in the 2020 NHL All-Star Game.
 On December 30, 2019, Guentzel recorded his 200th career point as he scored a goal against the Ottawa Senators.
 However, immediately after scoring the goal, Guentzel tripped over the stick of Senators defenseman Thomas Chabot, and crashed shoulder first into the boards behind the net.
-The next day, Guentzel underwent successful shoulder surgery that sidelined him for 6 months.
-Guentzel was expected to miss the remainder of the season, but with the NHL pushing the start of the Stanley Cup Playoffs into early August due to the COVID-19 pandemic, he was able to recover and join his teammates for the postseason.
+The next day, Guentzel underwent successful shoulder surgery that sidelined him for six months.
+Guentzel was expected to miss the remainder of the season, but with the NHL pushing the start of the playoffs into early August due to the COVID-19 pandemic, he was able to recover and join his teammates for the postseason.
 Despite a healthy Guentzel available to the team, the heavily favored Penguins were upset by the Montreal Canadiens in the Qualifying Round of the tournament in four games.
+Guentzel recorded a goal and three points in the series.

 The 2020–21 season was shortened due to the ongoing effects of the pandemic.
-In the 56-game season, Guentzel continued to score at a torrid pace.
+In the 56-game season, Guentzel continued to score at a blistering pace.
 For the second straight season, Guenztel finished at a point-per-game production rate with 23 goals and 57 points that season.
-Pittsburgh once again fell to the New York Islanders in the First Round of the following postseason, where he and his linemates struggled to produce.
+Pittsburgh once again fell to the New York Islanders in the first round of the following postseason, where he and his linemates struggled to produce.
 He scored only one goal and two points as the Penguins were eliminated in six games.

 In the 2021–22 season, the league returned to its usual 82-game format.
 Although he missed the season opener against the Tampa Bay Lightning due to the NHL's COVID-19 protocol, he made his season debut against the Florida Panthers on October 14 in a 5–4 overtime loss.
-He once again posted high production numbers through November 2021, scoring 15 points through the Penguins' 14 November games.
+He once again posted high production numbers through November 2021, scoring 15 points through the Penguins' November 14 games.
 From November 13 against the Ottawa Senators until December 6 in the Penguins' first ever game against the expansion Seattle Kraken, Guenztel amassed a 13-game point streak where he collected a total of 12 goals and 19 points overall.
 In the twelfth game, he scored a hat trick and an assist against the Vancouver Canucks in a 4–1 victory.
 In the thirteenth game, Guentzel left the game against Seattle after blocking a shot with his right hand in the first period.
-Although he would return to the game and score two goals and an assist in the 6–1 victory, the streak would end as head coach Mike Sullivan ruled him out for a few weeks on December 8.
+Although he returned to the game and scored two goals and an assist in the 6–1 victory, the streak ended as head coach Mike Sullivan ruled him out for a few weeks on December 8.